 Table 28.3 reports the estimation of six different model specifications.
 In the left side are both flavors of the dependent variable.
 Count models of speeches were fit with negative binomial regression (1 and 2) and zero-inflated poisson regression (3), while models of words relative to tenure with ordinary least squares (4, 5, and 6).
 Specifications vary the regressors.
-Models 2, 3, 5, and 6 include fixed term effects to capture any heterogeneity between Legislatures that are pooled together.
+Models 2, 3, 5, and 6 include fixed-term effects to capture any heterogeneity between Legislatures that are pooled together.
 Model 6 also estimates separate error terms for each member, intended to capture individual heterogeneity.
 And model 3 accounts for the excess of zeroes in the distribution.
 The overall fit is correct across models, likelihood ratio tests (not reported) reject the intercept-only model with much confidence.

 <COMP: INSERT TABLE 28.3 NEAR HERE>

 Interesting patterns emerge from coefficient estimates.
 Party size exerted a negative and statistically significant effect in member floor access across specifications.
-This is easier to interpret from OLS coefficients: other variables constant, changing the party size from large (40 per cent of seats) to small (15 per cent) associates with a predicted drop of 1,650 words per member in the period.
-Martin Luther King took 16 minutes to deliver his famous “I have a dream” speech, which approximates that word count.
+This is easier to interpret from OLS coefficients: other variables constant, changing the party size from large (40 percent of seats) to small (15 percent) associates with a predicted drop of 1650 words per member in the period.
+Martin Luther King took sixteen minutes to deliver his famous “I have a dream” speech, which approximates that word count.
 I also find a positive, large, and statistically significant effect of majority status, which acts against size.
 Far from letting legislative accomplishments speak for themselves, majority members take the floor systematically more than those of similar-sized parties.
-Figure 3 demonstrates the discontinuity through simulation with model 2 parameters.
-As party size crosses the majority threshold the member gets a bonus, delivering a number of speeches comparable to a party with 25 to 30 per cent of seats.
+Figure 28.3 demonstrates the discontinuity through simulation with model 2 parameters.
+As party size crosses the majority threshold the member gets a bonus, delivering a number of speeches comparable to a party with 25 to 30 percent of seats.

 Other forms of status also associate positively to floor access, with results somewhat sensitive to model specification.
 Party leadership exerts a substantially larger effect than majority status on speech length, but much smaller on the number of speeches.
 Leaders get privileged floor access and appear to specialize in longer speeches, probably on more significant legislation.
 Committee chairs also deliver more speeches than other members, but controlling for term and member effects bears upon OLS coefficient significance, both substantially and statistically, hinting to important differences in speech length across committee jurisdictions and individuals.